 Transcribe! supports Automation (or Scripting).
 You can run Transcribe! automatically from commands in a file, perhaps to process a number of sound files, saving them at different altered speeds, or to instruct Transcribe! to play various sound files with various effects.

 Transcribe! offers various audio processing effects (Slowdown, Pitch Change, EQ filtering etc) intended to help with transcribing.
-These effects all run in "real time" unless your machine is old & slow.
+These effects all run in "real time".
 This means there is no pre-processing or other waiting, the processing is performed on-the-fly while playing and you can instantly hear the effect of changes to EQ etc. For instance if you press the half-speed button while playing then playback simply continues, at half speed.

 Here is a two minute video by me, Andy Robinson, giving a very brief overview of Transcribe!